 Atheism- Theism – The Fine-Tuning argument for God

 In the Atheism-Theism debate, the claim a god exists is put forwards due to the apparent fine-tuning of the cosmos.
+Life appears to be well adjusts for our existence.

 I find it unconvincing, firstly, firstly no one knows whether it’s even possible for physical constants to differ, let alone how likely that would be.
 Perhaps our universe had to have those exact constants.